Damien Inglis

-Damien Roberto Inglis (/'dɑːmiən/ DAH-mee-ən; born May 20, 1995) is a French professional basketball player for Yokohama B-Corsairs of the Japanese B. League.
-He was selected with the 31st overall pick in the 2014 NBA draft by the Bucks and represents France in international competition.
+Damien Roberto Inglis (/'dɑːmiən/ DAH-mee-ən; born May 20, 1995) is a French professional basketball player for Bahçeşehir Koleji of the Basketbol Süper Ligi and EuroCup He was selected with the 31st overall pick in the 2014 NBA draft by the Bucks and represents France in international competition.

 Early life

 Born in Cayenne, French Guiana, Inglis was a big soccer fan, but as his cousins played streetball, he first began playing basketball at age nine before moving to Paris as a teenager.
 Several years later, he recalled his move to Paris saying, "I was by myself.
 I left French Guiana when I was 14 years old.
 My family was far and I had to play basketball.
 It was cold, it was tough.
 I was family-sick, homesick.
 But I really wanted to make it, so that’s why I kept going."

 Inglis grew up playing with INSEP, a French training institute for excellence in sports.
 The school had been previously attended by several promising NBA players such as Tony Parker, Boris Diaw and Ronny Turiaf.
 During his time with INSEP, he participated in two Nike International Junior Tournaments.